 Marine mammals are protected under the Marine Mammal Protection Act.
-To report a dead, injured or stranded marine mammal, please call the National Oceanic and Atmospheric Administration (NOAA) West Coast Marine Mammal Stranding Network hotline: 1-866-767-6114.
+To report a dead, injured or stranded marine mammal, please call the National Oceanic and Atmospheric Administration (NOAA) West Coast Region Stranding Network hotline: 1-866-767-6114.

 Description and Range

 Killer whales are the largest member of the oceanic dolphin family.
-This species may weigh up to 11 tons and length may be up to 32 feet.
+This species may weigh up to 11 tons and be up to 32 feet long.
 They are mostly black with white eyebrow patch, and white underside extending from throat to tail, including flanks.